 The Coronavirus Pandemic has impacted virtually every industry across the globe.
 Energy isn’t exempt from this, with 2020 seeing huge variations in demand.
 This has led some to wonder: are smart thermostats just as effective in the ‘new normal’, and can they still save you money during lockdowns?

-What has changed for energy in the past year?
+What has changed for energy in 2020?

 Smart thermostats are expected to continue to Grow in Popularity During 2020, but this doesn’t mean aspects of the industry haven’t been changed by COVID-19.
 The most obvious one is the amount of time people are spending in their homes, and thus with their heating systems.